spacemeowx2/s3si.ts/README.md

 - If you want to use a different profile, use `-p` to specify the path to the profile file.

+### Splashcat Notes

+Due to limitations with SplatNet 3 data, Splashcat requires battles uploaded to use `en-US` (set with `userLang`).
+Splashcat will localize most parts of battle results into the user's language when displayed.

 ### Track your rank